 - Changes in mood or personality

 Treatments for dementia can vary, but currently there is no cure and no treatment that slows its progression.
 There are, however, drug treatments and therapies that may temporarily improve symptoms.
-For more information on the treatment of dementia in the Garland, TX area, contact Centerville Medical Center today at (972) 807-6016.
+For more information on the treatment of dementia, contact Centerville Medical Center today at (972) 807-6016.